MUSIC LESSONS OVERVIEW

 - Customized lesson plans – students able to choose the music that they work on

-- Low pressure – optional FREE recitals twice per year.
-No performance fees or admission cost.
+- FREE recitals twice per year.
+No performance fees or admission cost!
+Our recitals include participation trophies, as well as free family photos by a certified photography crew!

 Introduction and Overview

 Learning to play a musical instrument can be an exhilarating and wonderful experience!
 The initial excitement for a beginner learning an instrument can be inspirational and powerful.
 For adults, the primary key to success is regular and routine practice.
-However, for younger students (especially children younger than eight) it is common that their interest in music typically needs to be supported and sustained with parental involvement, which is required in order to facilitate practice.
+However, for younger students (especially children younger than eight) it is common that their interest in music typically needs to be supported and sustained with parental involvement, which is extremely helpful facilitate practice.
 This helps to ensure continued progress for younger children learning music.
+Our school has delivered music lessons to thousands of young children – we are sure that we will be able to help you or your child reach your goals and provide a wonderful experience!

 Private lessons ensure that students get an opportunity to move at their own pace and not feel that they’re either: (a) getting left behind or (b) getting bored because the other students are moving too slowly.
 Private lesson students get more individual attention and feedback during their lessons, and the lesson plans are more easily customized according to their particular interests and musical tastes because they alone take the class.

-We have found that for younger children (4-8 years old – sometimes up to 10 years), it is important that they receive parental support and involvement in the first year or two.
+We have found that for younger children (4-8 years old – sometimes up to 10 years), it is important that they receive parental support and involvement in the first year.
 This is usually crucial for a child beginner to have success playing a new instrument.
 This means sitting with the child at home and helping them practice, or at least getting them started with practice at home and checking back to help if and when they get stuck.
-Because of the technical nature of playing an instrument, young children are usually unable to effectively practice by themselves without help in the beginning.
 Even parents with no musical background can help their child practice by sitting in on a lesson to get familiar with materials, or they can observe the tail end of a lesson.
+All of our instructors provide continuous feedback to parents, ensuring success and progress every week.

-We offer unlimited make up lessons for our enrolled students.
-Our only requirement is a 24 hour advance notice (we can make an exception if your child is sick) and we are happy to reschedule their class.
+We offer six make up lessons for our enrolled students.
+Lessons should be cancelled with a 24-hour advance notice (we can make an exception if your child is sick) and we are happy to reschedule their class.
+Unlike other schools, we offer make ups in a private setting, rather than turning them into group classes and mixing students of different levels.

 We offer free bi-annual recitals in only the highest quality, top notch local performance auditoriums and venues with excellent acoustics.
-Our traditional recital in Santa Monica features a vintage Steinway Grand Piano for students to perform on.
+Our traditional recital in Santa Monica features a Steinway Grand Piano, as well as the Glendale Public Library Main Auditorium.

 For more information on what ages are the best fit for a class, program or particular instrument, please visit the program page of your choice, or just give us a call!